 Monika has traveled extensively with her family and has made many transcontinental driving trips, visiting all 50 of the United States in addition to most of Canada.
-The family has also traveled extensively in Europe and have cruised the Baltic, the Mediterranean, Alaska and the Gulf of Mexico.
+The family has also traveled extensively in Europe and cruised the Baltic, the Mediterranean, the waters of Alaska, and the Gulf of Mexico.
 A tour of Australia is in the planning stages.

 Monika and her husband, Paul, have operated a private hobby and limited breeding kennel, Briardachs Longhaired Dachshunds, for over 30 years.
 The sport of pure bred dogs has been a second passion for them and resulted in world renowned recognition of their quality longhaired standard dachshunds, outstanding in bench and field.

 The Martins have one son, Alex.
 He is a graduate of Penn State University with a BS in Meteorology and has recently completed his Masters at UMBC.